amriunix/blog/content/post/hc-06-bluetooth-in-ubuntu.md

 $ sudo minicom -D /dev/rfcomm0 -b 9600 -8
 ```

-and don't forget to release the device when you finishing
+and don't forget to release the device when you finished

 ```shell
 $ sudo rfcomm release rfcomm0